XXYZB/VSNet/README.md

 # VSNet
-The Architecture of the model has been uploaded.
+The architecture of the model has been uploaded.